matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 - Encrypted rooms configured as `mentions only` are currently not sending push notifications for encrypted events.
 Hence the client would not ring even though the ring event contains `m.mentions`.
-  - As a stop gat, it is recommended, that the client sends unencrypted `m.call.notify` events in such rooms.
+  - As a stop gap, it is recommended, that the client sends unencrypted `m.call.notify` events in such rooms.
   - As soon as [MSC3996: Encrypted mentions-only rooms](https://github.com/matrix-org/matrix-spec-proposals/pull/3996)
     is supported `m.has_mentions` should be used instead of unencrypted call notify events.
-- Wanting to ring a user who you do not have a shared room with is not possible.
+- Ringing a user who you do not have a shared room with is not supported by this MSC.
   It might be an undesired capability that your device can be started to ring by users you have not yet interacted on matrix.
-  On the other hand this might be desired to mimic what ppl expect from using the telephone network.
+  On the other hand this might be desired to mimic what people expect from using the telephone network.
-  Entering a matrix userId allows to call someone (Ring their phone).
-  (It would be possible to disable/configure this on the receiving device)
+  (It should be possible to disable/configure this on the receiving device)
   - The location to put this information would be the invite event.
-    This would be an edge case and only required for the specific usecase of being able to ring without a shared DM/Room.
+    This would be an edge case and only required for the specific use case of being able to ring without a shared DM/Room.
     It should be discussed in an additional MSC and is not part of this proposal.

 ## Alternatives

-It would be possible to use the call member room state events to determine a call start.
+It could be possible to use the call member room state events to determine a call start.
 The logic would be as following:
-_If we receive an event we check if  are already other members (call.member events) for the call.
+_If we receive an event we check if there are already other members (call.member events) for the call.
 In case there is not we make the phone ring._

 Pros:

 - This would not require any new event.
-- The clients can not "forget" to ring the others about the when they start a new call.
-Because they would automatically send an event by joining.
+- The clients can not "forget" to ring the others when they start a new call, because they would automatically send an event by joining.
 - There would be less traffic.
-With the proposed solution the first one who joins needs to send a `m.call.notify` event and a `m.call.member` state event.
+With the proposed solution in this MSC, the first client who joins needs to send a `m.call.notify` event and a `m.call.member` state event.

 Cons

 - All the ringing conditions run on the receiving user.
-There is no way for the user who start the call to decide if it should ring the other participants.
+There is no way for the user who starts the call to decide if it should ring the other participants.
   (Consider a very large room where I want to start a call only for the interested ones who want to discuss a side project.
 It would be very annoying if the initiator could not control how and who is going to be informed about that call.)